-There is no single method for the process of customer journey mapping – lots of companies do it in different ways and for different reasons.
-Here at Customer Faithful, we’ve been evolving our Lifelines methodology for the last decade, and we’re not finished yet!
+There is no single method for the process of customer journey mapping; lots of companies have distinct techniques, many of which are valuable.
+That’s why we’ve been evolving our Lifelines™ methodology for the last decade and we’re not finished yet!

 But we do have some firm principles about what the outputs of customer journey maps should do:

-As an example, this Lifeline helped Argos to understand and improve the customer experience of ordering and receiving a large item delivered to home.
-Based on the findings, Argos picked out 6 key problem issues to fix, as well as 5 areas that added value to the customer, and helped to differentiate the experience.
+As an example, this Lifeline™ helped Argos to understand and improve the customer experience of ordering and receiving a large item delivered to home.
+Based on the findings, Argos picked out six key issues to fix, as well as five areas that added value to the customer, and helped to differentiate the experience.
 The result of the implementation reduced incoming calls and missed delivery slots, as well increasing repeat orders.

-IF you’re interested in finding out more about how we can support your organisation in customer journey mapping and design, get in touch at firstname.lastname@example.org.
+If you’re interested in finding out more about how we can support your organisation in customer journey mapping and design, get in touch at firstname.lastname@example.org.